-- the creation, review, and approval of a yearly financial report on local revenues, including who is responsible for completing these activities and when these activities must be completed; - making sure that the report above is separate audited yearly financial statements for local revenues only.
-If a First Nation raises no more than \$400,000 in local revenues each year, it can present its local revenues as a separate segment of activity in the audited yearly financial statements for the First Nation; - the audited local revenues financial report or the audited annual financial statements must be available to the following: - the members of the First Nation; - any people who have an interest in, or the right to occupy, possess, or use, the First Nation's reserve lands; - the First Nations Tax Commission, the FMB, and the First Nations Finance Authority; and - the Minister of Indigenous and Northern Affairs Canada.
+- the creation, review, and approval of a yearly financial report on local revenues, including who is responsible for completing these activites and when these activities must be completed; - making sure that the report above is the separate audited yearly financial statements for local revenues.
+If a First Nation collects less than \$400,000 in local revenues each year, it can present its local revenues as a separate segment of activity in the audited yearly financial statements for the First Nation; - making sure that the First Nation government provides the auditor with the FMB's Local Revenue Financial Reporting Standards; - making sure that the audited annual local revenue statements are approved by Council no later than one-hundred and twenty (120) days after the end of the fiscal year; - the audited local revenues financial report or the audited annual financial statements must be available to the following: - the citizens of the First Nation; - any people who have an interest in, or the right to occupy, possess, or use, the First Nation's reserve lands; - the First Nations Tax Commission, the FMB, and the First Nations Finance Authority; and - the Minister of Indigenous and Northern Affairs Canada.